 The problem with the word “brand” is that it means many different things to different people.
-Industry pros are always defining it in esoteric (and often unhelpful) ways and business owners mostly think build a brand means they just need to get themselves a logo, a fancy website, pro photography, some cool fonts and call it good.
+Industry pros are always defining it in esoteric (and often unhelpful) ways and business owners mostly think to build a brand means they just need to get themselves a logo, a fancy website, pro photography, some cool fonts and call it good.

 And that’s exactly why lots of business owners don’t think they need to build a brand.
 Lots of businesses succeed without having any of those things.

 But let me ask you this: